Mentored Student Research Program

 If the work is co-authored, only the PRESENTING author will submit on behalf of all co-authors.
 The names of all co-authors must be listed in the submission form.
 For work with multiple authors, the authors can decide among themselves their various roles in presenting within the specified time limit.

-A moderator keeps track of your presentation time and may also facilitate the discussion.
+A moderator keeps track of your presentation time and may also facilitate the discussion at the end of the lightening session.
 Microsoft PowerPoint 2010 will be used to project slides.
 Please make sure your presentation is compatible with this program.
 If you prefer to use a MAC computer you will be responsible for bringing an adapter.
 Presentation and video files should be stored on USB drives.

 - Preparing an Effective Oral Presentation